-As divorce news goes, this is a big one: According to Insider, Bill and Melinda Gates have separated prior to divorce, and they have a separation agreement in place.
+As divorce news goes, this is big: According to Insider, Bill and Melinda Gates have separated prior to divorce, and they have a separation agreement in place.
 While this extremely high-asset divorce may feel remote to the rest of us, the divorce basics still apply, and it has a little something to teach all of us.

-- The couple had no prenuptial agreement in place.
+The couple had no prenuptial agreement in place.

-- Lawyers estimate that the agreement was likely in negotiations for at least a year prior to the couple’s official separation.
+Lawyers estimate that the agreement was likely in negotiations for at least a year prior to the couple’s official separation.

 Many wonder why the incredibly wealthy Bill Gates did not pursue a prenuptial agreement prior to marriage, but the fact remains that there is not one in place.
 With $146 billion in assets, the lawyers crafting the settlement agreement certainly have their hands full.

 Crunching the Numbers

-- Identifying all assets
+Identifying all assets

-- Classifying each asset as either separate (brought into the marriage by one spouse) or marital (attained during the marriage jointly)
+Classifying each asset as either separate (brought into the marriage by one spouse) or marital (attained during the marriage jointly)

-- Determining the worth of all marital assets and dividing accordingly
+Determining the worth of all marital assets and dividing accordingly

-Melinda Gates Filed the Divorce Papers
+Filing the Divorce Papers

 Melinda Gates filed the divorce as the petitioner, which makes Bill Gates the respondent.
 This setup gave Bill Gates the option to either file a response noting any disagreements he has or to sign on the dotted line, agreeing with every term listed.
 Mr. Gates chose the latter option.

 An Experienced Divorce Attorney Can Help

-If you are facing a high asset divorce of your own, Brett Pritchard at The Law Office of Brett H. Pritchard in Florence, Texas, is a formidable divorce attorney who has impressive experience successfully guiding these complicated cases toward favorable resolutions for our clients.
-To learn more, please do not wait to contact or call us at 254-501-4040 today.
+If you are facing a high asset divorce of your own, Brett Pritchard at The Law Office of Brett H. Pritchard in Florence, Texas, is a formidable divorce attorney who has impressive experience successfully guiding these complicated cases toward favorable resolutions for his clients.
+To learn more, please do not wait to contact us online or call us at (254) 781-4222 today.